Tatra KT8D5: Modernization

-A new medium low-floor cell based on the KT8D5N was installed in Tatra KT8D5 trams in Czech Republic and Slovakia, and in one tram in Strausberg, Germany.
-The Togol 181, which is based on the KT8D5, was introduced in Pyongyang, North Korea in 2018.
+A new medium low-floor cell ML8LF was installed in Tatra KT8D5 trams in the Czech Republic and Slovakia, and in one tram in Strausberg, Germany.
+The Thongil 181, which is based on the KT8D5, was introduced in Pyongyang, North Korea in 2018.

+Tatra KT8D5R.N2 is the oldest modernization of KT8D5, that were in Brno and Košice.

+New major feature was the low-floor ML8LF.
+1737 is the first prototype of KT8D5R.N2 in Brno that used to be in Košice with number 519.
+39 of them were modernized.

 From 1998 to 1999, ČKD built seven Tatra KT8D5N trams with a medium low-floor cell, IGBT transistors, and TV14 electrical equipment.